ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/supersonic-oasis-movie-prize.markdown

 disable-form: false
 is_promoted: false
 has_entry_page: true
-title: "Win 2 tickets to the incredible British music documentary, Supersonic!"
+title: "Win 2 tickets to the greatest British music documentary, Supersonic!"
 competition-description: "Calling all OASIS fans!
 Supersonic is coming to a cinema\
   \ near you and thanks to NME you could be there!
 We’re giving away 5 pairs of 2\
   \ tickets to the movie of the year 2016! \r\n<p>If you don't want to miss it, click\
   \ here for a chance to win!</p>"
-hero-header: "Win 2 tickets to the incredible British music documentary, Supersonic!"
+hero-header: "Win 2 tickets to the greatest British music documentary, Supersonic!"
 terms-confirmation: "N/A"
 banner-img: "https://assets.expresslyapp.com/asset-beee463d-7a8d-400e-9a2b-8bcf9505f084.jpg"
 logo-left-href: "http://nme.com/"